falkhofmann/nuke_color_harmony/README.md

 ## Live Linking

 The idea behind live linking is, to dynamically change the knob values while editing harmonies in the panel.
-This allows to reduce the steps to find a the desired colors while working with the group nodes withinn Nuke.
+This allows to reduce the steps to find a the desired colors while working directly with the group nodes within Nuke intead of adjust and import again.

 ## Demo